rshah918/Shahgrad/README.md

 # Shahgrad
-Shahgrad is an autograd engine and ML library designed for building neural networks from scratch.
-It provides the ability to create and run mathematical expressions, backprop gradients through the expression graphs, and includes a lightweight neural net library.
-The library also offers visualization capabilities to explore the mathematical expression graph of any neural net.
+Shahgrad is an autograd engine and ML library useful for building neural networks from scratch.
+It provides the ability to create and execute mathematical expressions, backprop gradients through the expression graphs, and includes a lightweight neural net library.
+The library also offers visualization capabilities to explore the mathematical expression graph of any arbitrary neural net.

+For quick start, MNIST training code is included in `/MNIST`:

+1: `cd MNIST`

+2: `make`

+3: `./a.out`

 Made this to better understand how pytorch/tensorflow work under the hood.
 ## Features

 * Autograd Engine: Create and manipulate mathematical expressions.
 * Gradient Backpropagation: Backprop gradients through any mathematical expression.
-* Neural Net Library: Implement neural networks using the mathematical expressions as building blocks.
+* Neural Net Library: Implement neural networks using the mathematical expression graphs as building blocks.
 * Expression Graph Visualization: Visualize the expression graph of neural networks for better understanding.

 ## Gradient Engine demo